csphere/ffxiv-firmament-teamcraft-guide/README.md

 ### Things to Keep in Mind

 - **You have to be somewhat reasonably geared for these crafts to work**.
-It doesn't have to be HQ gear and it doesn't even have to be socketed, but make sure your gear level is not behind your own by more than 5 or 10 levels.  **If your gear isn't good enough, your stats won't be sufficient to complete the craft with the required collectability (quality) in the TeamCraft Simulator (more below) or in game.**
+It doesn't have to be HQ gear and it doesn't even have to be socketed, but make sure your gear level is not behind your own by more than 5 or 10 levels.  **If your gear isn't good enough, your stats won't be sufficient to complete the craft with the required collectability (quality) in the TeamCraft Simulator (more below) or in game**
 - Try to craft things at a profit and sell them as recipes become available to your crafters
 - Put your excess Approved Skybuilders' materials (more on this below) up for sale and try to stay somewhat on top of keeping the listing prices updated.
-The Skybuilders' market moves fast.
+The Skybuilders' market moves fast
 - World shop for things which are expensive or which you need in bulk.
 If you need sub-combines (mats made by other crafter classes) which you can't yet make, **ask the FC for some help**.